NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Bestiary 2/Shadow Drake.md

     desc: "  The shadow drake's form shifts and blends reflexively with surrounding shadows.
 A shadow drake gains an additional reaction each round, but it can use this reaction only for Shadow Evade."

   - name: "Shadow Evade"
-    desc: "  **Trigger** A creature attacks the shadow drake while it is in an area of dim light\n**Effect** The shadow drake further obscures its position.
+    desc: "  **Trigger** A creature attacks the shadow drake while it is in an area of dim light\n* * *\n\n**Effect** The shadow drake further obscures its position.
 The attacker must succeed at a DC 11 Flat check check in order to affect the shadow drake, as if the drake were [[Conditions/Hidden|Hidden]] for the triggering attack."

 abilities_mid:
   - name: ""